Transpiration Control Technology

 The cornerstone of the scientific community is accuracy.
 That’s why Inorganic Ventures has always been committed to producing the industry’s most exact Certified Reference Materials (CRM's).

 But our control…and the control of every standard manufacturer…ends shortly after a standard is calibrated and packaged.
 TCT packaging significantly extends the shelf-life of all our CRM's by up to 5 years.

 Transpiration has been described in the scientific literature for many years since (e.g. Schumacher, 1958), and national metrological institutes such as NIST (National Institute of Standards and Technology) began discussing transpiration on Certificates of Analysis in the 1990s.
 Additionally, the packaging industry (among others) has published data regarding transpiration, though the effect is typically referred to as moisture vapor transmission rate (MVTR) or water vapor transmission rate (WVTR).
 Transpiration results in an increase in the concentration of the CRM.

 With TCT, concerns about shipping or storage conditions are eliminated, as transpiration is no longer an issue, which reduces costs & increases efficiencies by removing the need to constantly restock & revalidate CRMs.

 With TCT, customers control the expiration date for all Stock & Custom CRM's

-Stock CRM's, protected by TCT, retain their scientific integrity for up to four years from the date of manufacture.
-The product is protected for up to three years in the TCT package and then up to an additional year after the product has been removed from the package.
+Stock CRM's, protected by TCT, retain their scientific integrity for up to 4 years from the date of manufacture.
+The product is protected for up to 3 years in the TCT package and then up to an additional year after the product has been removed from the package.